RyanT5/yl-training/content/post/module-G.md

 ## Activity 2

 Make a poster aimed at parents explaining all the key information about your section.
-Include information about your programme, awards and skills that young people will learn through scouting.
+Include information about your programme, awards and skills that young people will learn through Scouting.

 ## Quality Programme